1. Prep for the season

 To optimize your home for summer, give it a quick check-up.
 Before you fire up the grill, scrub the grates and burners, wipe any gunk off the exterior, and make sure your propane tank is sound.
 Cleaning out your air conditioning unit and changing its filters will help you stay cool as the temperatures skyrocket.
 Got a full freezer?
 If something has been in there for more than a few months, toss it—more room for popsicles.2.
 Clean up your finances

 When you’re out on the beach or spending time with family, the last thing you want to think about is your bank account.
 Rid yourself of financial distractions by setting up automatic bill payments—in lieu of snail mail or in-person payments, your bills will be deducted from your bank account automatically and electronically.
-Personal budgeting apps like Mint and iReconcile can also help you track your spending, set financial goals, and stay in-budget all summer.3.
+Personal budgeting apps, like Mint, can also help you track your spending, set financial goals, and stay in-budget all summer.3.
 Unplug

 No, you don’t have go off the grid for three months.
 Instead, consider simply turning off your smartphone after work—you won’t be tempted to check your work email, you won’t feel constantly “on call,” and you’ll give yourself a little recovery time before morning.